Pumpkin/guardian/README.md

 0, rebuild the database, and scale `clock` to 1 and `worker` to 15 in order to churn through the backlog.

-_TODO: Describe creating a new dataclip._

 ```bash
 $ script/rebuild my-app
 ```

 ## Reporting

+[Heroku Dataclips][dataclips] make it easy to generate a bucket activity report.
 Here's a query that shows the top 50 most trafficked files from the past day.
-The way Amazon fills logs, the last 2 hours of traffic may not be represented.

 ``` sql
 WITH most_trafficked AS (